-Construction Plan for the management of the Contractor Management establishment process, including logistics 001111000 Plan Waste Management Project-related waste handling procedures Contractor Plan for hazardous and non-hazardous wastes.
-0011110101 Emergency Administration (policy, purpose, Contractor Preparedness distribution, definitions, etc.), organization 0011110101 and Response Plan of emergency areas (command centers, medical stations, etc.), roles and responsibilities, communication systems, emergency response procedures, emergency resources, training and updating, checklists (role and action list and equipment checklist) and business continuity and contingency.
-The plan will also include specifications for emergency communications as well as on- going public and community communication and disclosure.
-C Change Find Procedure Procedural guideline to be followed in the Contractor event that previously unknown heritage resources or and burial grounds and graves are exposed or found during the life of the project.
-Stakeholder SEP will build on engagement undertaken to Contractor Engagement Plan (SEP) date and specify interactions with Contractor Engagement I ian (SEI) community and other stakeholders, as well as finalizing the grievance procedure to be used throughout the Project.
+Construction Management Plan Plan for the management of the establishment process, including logistics and site management Contractor Waste Management Plan Project-related waste handling procedures for hazardous and non-hazardous wastes.
+Contractor Emergency Preparedness and Response PlanAdministration (policy, purp distribution, definitions, etc.), organiza of emergency areas (command cent medical stations, etc.), roles responsibilities, communication syste emergency response procedures, emerger resources, training and updating, check (role and action list and equipment check Contractor Change Find Procedure Procedural guideline to be followed in the event that previously unknown heritage resources or and burial grounds and graves are exposed or found during the life of the project.
+Contractor Stakeholder Engagement Plan (SEP) SEP will build on engagement undertaken to date and specify interactions with community and other stakeholders, as well as finalizing the grievance procedure to be used throughout the Project.
 Community and Employee awareness training and code of conduct procedures.
-Gender Based Violence Plan for mitigating Gender Based Violence Contractor (SEA/SH) Management 0 0 Plan Employment and Plan for local training and procurement for Contractor Workforce operations.
-Also specifies requirements for Management Plan contractors during construction.
+Contractor Gender Based Violence (SEA/SH) ManagementPlan for mitigating Gender Based Viole (SEA and SH).Plan Contractor Employment and Workforce Management Plan Plan for local training and procurement for operations.
+Also specifies requirements for contractors during construction.
 The local recruitment plan will include policies and procedures for hiring of local labour, unskilled, semi- skilled and skilled labour as much as possible, and ensure fair and transparent recruitment considering gender, age, disabilities, and other vulnerabilities present in the project area.
-Contra t Community Health and The purpose of the CHSSP is to provide a Contractor clear set of actions and responsibilities for
+Contractor Community Health and The purpose of the CHSSP is to provide a clear set of actions and responsibilities for Contractor

-Plan and Proj mea due char the control of impacts affecting the health and safety of the communities within the Project's area of influence.
+Safety and Security Plan the control of impacts affecting the health and safety of the communities within the Project's area of influence.
 The plan includes measures to respond to exposure to diseases due to worker interaction, environmental change, and safety (traffic, unplanned events, etc.) Occupational Health and Safety Plan Procedures on chemical hazards, fire and explosions, confined spaces and on site- traffic hazards.
 Communication and training programs.
 Safety analysis and industrial hygiene surveys procedures.
 Monitoring, record-keeping and audit procedures.
 Contractor Grievances Mechanism Redress Procedures for complaints and grievance handling Contractor